 Truck accidents are substantially different from “regular” car accidents.
 Issues of causation, multiple parties being involved, and insurance policies can make commercial truck collisions extremely complicated to understand.

 That’s why it is so important that you seek out legal guidance from experienced commercial truck accident lawyers.
-At Minner Vines Moncus Injury Lawyers, we understand these major differences and can work to ensure that you obtain fair compensation for your pain and suffering.
+At Minner Vines Injury Lawyers, PLLC, we understand these major differences and can work to ensure that you obtain fair compensation for your pain and suffering.
 We will take over communicating with the insurance companies for you so that you don’t have to negotiate with a less-than-cooperative company while trying to heal from the consequences of the car accident.
 Since these cases are more complex than other collisions, a lawyer can benefit you immensely.

 Several factors that set commercial truck accidents apart from regular car accidents include:

 - Serious Injuries – Because of the sheer size of 18-wheelers, crashes tend to be much more severe and injuries much more serious.
 Life-altering injuries often take place in large truck accidents, and so evidence for your claim must be effectively collected and thoroughly analyzed for value.

 - Major Property Damage – The damage caused by an 80,000-pound semi-truck colliding into a small passenger vehicle can be outstanding.
 Your vehicle is likely to be totaled or in a state of difficult repair.